punchagan/artful-dodger/README.md

 ### Configuration

-To configure your site, copy the `.env.local.default` file to `.env.local` and edit it to point to your Google Spreadsheet and your CDN, if you are using one.
+To configure your site, copy the `env.local.default` file to `.env.local` and edit it to point to your Google Spreadsheet and your CDN, if you are using one.

 You can either use a free service like opensheet.vercel.app to convert the